-Troubleshooting Tips

-Save time and money!
-Review the chart below and you

-may not need to call for service.
+Troubleshooting Tips Save time and money!
+Review the charts on the following pages first and you may not need to call for service.

-Problem Possible Causes What To Do Oven will not start A fuse in your home may be blown or the circuit breaker tripped.
-Replace fuse or reset circuit breaker.
-Power surge. • Unplug the microwave oven, then plug it back in.
-Plug not fully inserted into wall outlet.
-Make sure the 3-prong plug on the oven is fully inserted into wall outlet.
-Door not securely closed.
-Open the door and close securely.
-Control panel lighted, yet oven will not start Door not securely closed.
-Open the door and close securely.
-START pad not pressed after entering cooking selection. • Press START.
-Another selection entered already in oven and CLEAR/OFF pad not pressed to cancel it. • Press CLEAR/OFF.
-Cooking time not entered after pressing TIME COOK .
-Make sure you have entered cooking time after pressing TIME COOK.
-CLEAR/OFF was pressed accidentally.
-Reset cooking program and press START.
-Food weight not entered after selecting AUTO DEFROST.
-Make sure you have entered food weight after selecting AUTO DEFROST.
-Oven was paused accidentally. • Press START to restart the cooking program.
-SENSOR ERROR message appears on display During the Sensor cooking program, the door was opened or START/PAUSE was pressed before steam could be detected.
-Close the door and press START immediately.
-Steam was not detected in maximum amount of time. • Use Time Cook to heat for more time.
-Control panel does not work The control has been locked.
-(When the control panel is locked, an L will be displayed.)
-Press and hold CLEAR/OFF for about three seconds to unlock the control.
+Problem Possible Causes What To Do Oven will not start A fuse in your home may be blown or the circuit breaker tripped. • Replace fuse or reset circuit breaker.
+Power surge. • Unplug the microwave oven, then plug it back in Plug not fully inserted into wall outlet. • Make sure the 3-prong plug on the oven is fully inserted into wall outlet.
+Control panel lighted, yet oven will not start Door not securely closed. • Open the door and close securely.
+START pad not pressed after entering cooking selection. • Press START .
+Another selection entered already in oven and CLEAR/OFF pad not pressed to cancel it. • Press CLEAR/OFF .
+Cooking time not entered after pressing TIME COOK. • Make sure you have entered cooking time after pressing TIME COOK.
+CLEAR/OFF was pressed accidentally. • Reset cooking program and press START .
+Food weight not entered after selecting Auto Defrost . • Make sure you have entered food weight after selecting Auto Defros

+Problem Possible Causes What To Do "LOCKED" appears in display The control has been locked.
+(When the control panel is locked an L will be displayed.) • Press and hold CLEAR/OFF for about three seconds to unlock the control.
+"SENSOR ERROR" appears in display During Popcorn, Reheat, Beverage, Chicken/Fish, Potato or Vegetable program, the door was opened before steam could be detected. • Close the door, press CLEAR/OFF and begin again Steam was not detected in maximum amount of time. • Use Time Cook to heat for more time.
 Food amount too large for Sensor Reheat Sensor Reheat is for single servings of recommended foods. • Use Time Cook for large amounts of food.